apache/www-site/content/licenses/cla-faq.md

 - The Foundation pre-FAQ: [Contact Apache FAQ](/foundation/preFAQ.html)

-If you have a sepcific question about the Apache license or distribution of Apache software that this page has not answered, [contact the Legal Affairs Committee](/legal/).
+If you have a specific question about the Apache license or distribution of Apache software that this page has not answered, [contact the Legal Affairs Committee](/legal/).